hybridLambda/hybrid-coal/README.md

-hybrid_coal
+hybrid-coal

-hybrid_coal is used to compute gene tree probabilities given species network under coalescent process.
+hybrid-coal is used to compute gene tree probabilities given species network under coalescent process.

 INSTALLATION

-To install hybrid_coal, type the following commands:
+To install hybrid-coal, type the following commands:
 ./bootstrap
 make;